matt-d-rat/MF-Timeline/readme.txt

 By default the plugin is designed to look like Facebook's Profile Timeline - since this is wear I drew my original inspiration from for this plugin, but you are free to style it as you please.
 The plugin's stylesheets should be enqueued before your theme's stylesheets so simply writing your own CSS should be enough to overwrite the default styles.
 Alernatively you can always dequeue the plugin's styles by calling `<?php wp_dequeue_style( 'mf_timeline_styles' ) ?>`

+= Can I make a timeline event "featured" or "milestone" and span across both columns?

+You can make Wordpress content featured on the timeline by setting a custom meta field with the key: mf_timeline_featured and its value set to 1.
+See screenshot-2.jpg for more information.

 = Where can I report an issue or give feedback on the plugin? =

-Please direct all issues and feedback to the plugin's [Github repository](http://wordpress.org/ "MF Timeline Repository") page which can be found here:
+Please direct all issues and feedback to the plugin's [Github repository](https://github.com/matt-d-rat/MF-Timeline "MF Timeline Repository") page which can be found here:

 = Do you plan to add any other content sources to the plugin? =